-Her practice is an exploration of cinematic expression in documenting, studying and reflecting on the arts.
+Yamazaki's practice is an exploration of cinematic expression in documenting, studying and reflecting on the arts.
 She works as a one-person film crew; all her films are directed, photographed and edited by herself.
 Her films have been shown at various film festivals and venues internationally.

-Yamazaki's video project will examine the architectural culture of Buffalo from various points of view.
+Yamazaki's video project examined the architectural culture of Buffalo from various points of view.
 Yamazaki is especially interested in capturing the ironical ‘architectural imbalance’ happening in Buffalo.
 Buffalo is a good example that embodies various aspects of architecture.
 For example, architecture could be a treasure or a burden to a city.
 A building is a big and expensive thing, not only to build, but also to maintain.
 It is not just a place for people to live and work, but also it reflects the society and people’s life.

 The film is not intended to be a journalistic, educational, or advocacy documentary.
 Yamazaki is more interested to create a ‘creative’ documentary video in a unique style.
 Descriptions of the history of Buffalo or explanations about the problems the city is facing would be very minimal, if included.
 Many scenes will be shot in an observational style.
 The video juxtaposed shots of architectural masterpieces and abandoned houses, preservation and demolition.
 In the video, Yamazaki would like to reveal something that cannot be expressed in words, visually and sonically.
 This is a cinematic study on the relationship between architecture, society, and people.